 - 1. Our 'Not just a check box' report and the Sensory Trust's 'Access Chain: an inclusive design tool'. - 2.
-A template of a Park Accessibility Guide use this structure to present your findings (request from madison@yourpark.org.uk). - 3.
-Easy Read Style Guide - to help you present information about what is in your park in the best way.
+A template of a Park Accessibility Guide use this structure to present your findings (request from Madison@yourpark.org.uk). - 3.
+Tips and Tricks - to help you collect and present information about what is in your park in the best way.